Dear reader of ADxS.org, please excuse the disruption.

 However, these mechanisms cannot simply be transferred to ADHD.

-Apart from the increase in tyrosine hydroxylase in the striatum, there are no recognizable mechanisms that would be helpful for ADHD.
+Apart from the increase in tyrosine hydroxylase in the striatum, no mechanisms are recognizable that would be helpful for ADHD.

 1.2.
 Ginseng for ADHD